Chapter revised in 2020

-Harry Potter sat behind the teacher's desk with a quill in one hand and his eyes raised from his book to scan the room of twenty five-year-old children who were busily drawing masterpieces.
+Harry Potter sat behind his desk with a quill in one hand and his eyes raised from his book to scan the room of twenty five-year-old children who were busily drawing masterpieces.
 The new school year had started just three days ago and at least half of his students were already settled in.
-Those were the children he and Gabrielle Delacour, his partner in crime and teaching, would never have to worry about.
+Those were the children he and Gabrielle, his partner in crime and teaching, would never have to worry about.

 The other half would prove to be a bit more difficult.

 First there were the few who thought drawing hour was for throwing small pieces of rolled up scrap paper at each other.
 Then there were the few who liked to draw on other children's books rather than their own.
 Then there was the handful that thought that wandering towards the toy box was acceptable.

 Harry walked up to the table by the window, peeking over his students' heads to look at some drawings.
 There really was no structure to this assignment, of course.
 It was simply to gauge each student's level.
 He noticed that many of the children just scribbled on the paper with no purpose while others tried to impress each other and their teachers with their grown-up painting skills.